astronomer/docs/learn/dag-best-practices.md

 import good_practices_dag_1 from '!!raw-loader!../code-samples/dags/dag-best-practices/good_practices_dag_1.py';
 import good_practices_dag_2 from '!!raw-loader!../code-samples/dags/dag-best-practices/good_practices_dag_2.py';

-Because Airflow is 100% code, knowing the basics of Python is all it takes to get started writing DAGs.
+Because Apache Airflow® is 100% code, knowing the basics of Python is all it takes to get started writing DAGs.
 However, writing DAGs that are efficient, secure, and scalable requires some Airflow-specific finesse.
 In this guide, you'll learn how you can develop DAGs that make the most of what Airflow has to offer.

 In general, best practices fall into one of two categories: